 On June 7-8, 2018, the inaugural cohort of 14 What Works Nonprofit Fellows reconvened in Washington, D.C. to discuss best ways to engage with governments in order to scale what works, drive outcomes and build effective partnerships through improved procurement.
 The Fellows engaged in peer consulting and developed recommendations to advance field of evidence-based policy.
-The two-day meeting was the fourth convening of these leading nonprofit chief executives and will culminate in a final convening in the fall of 2018.
+The two-day meeting was the fifth convening of these leading nonprofit chief executives and will culminate in a final convening in the fall of 2018.

 Featured speakers included:

 - Martin O’Malley, Former Maryland Governor

 - Stephanie A. Bradley, Ph.D., Director and Principal Investigator, Evidence-based Prevention and Intervention Support Center, Edna Bennet Pierce Prevention Research Center, College of Health and Human Development, The Pennsylvania State University